 As a paid media and analytics veteran of 13 years, he employs creative and analytical solutions to solve clients' biggest digital problems.
 Outside of the office, you can find Davis running, camping/hiking, chasing his dog Hank, or trying to make the perfect cup of coffee.Read Bio

-As it was my first trip to Mountain View, there was much to absorb.
+We recently had the privilege of visiting Google’s HQ for the 2014 Google Partners All-Star Summit along with local PPC personality & fellow Forthean, Davis Baker.
+For some of us it was our first trip to Mountain View and there was much to absorb.
 Hundreds of Googlers peddling around on colorful bicycles, trivia tidbits from The Internship, and talk of lawn-mowing goat sightings.
 One of my favorite Google-isms has to be their philosophy around food.
 According to research, taking a break longer than two minutes interrupts one’s train of thought, so enough restaurants and mini-kitchens have been installed around the campus to ensure no Googlers are ever more than 150 feet away from grub.